 The Classification and Diagnosis of Anxiety Disorders

-Now that we have distinguished normal anxiety from pathological anxiety, and have learned how anxiety disorders are developed and maintained, it's time to review the specific anxiety disorders and the defining symptoms that lead to the diagnosis of a particular disorder.
+So far, we've distinguished normal anxiety from anxiety disorders.
+Next, we learned how anxiety disorders are developed and maintained.
+Now it's time to review the specific anxiety disorders and to define the symptoms that lead to each diagnosis.

-If you have done any research on anxiety disorders, or any other mental disorders, you most likely have come across references to the DSM, which is the abbreviation for the Diagnostic and Statistical Manual of Mental Disorders.
+If you have done any research on anxiety disorders, or any other mental disorders, you most likely have come across references to the DSM.
+DSM is the abbreviation for the Diagnostic and Statistical Manual of Mental Disorders.
 The DSM is often referred to as the "bible" of mental disorders.
-First introduced in 1952 by the American Psychiatric Association, the DSM was published to describe and categorize mental disorders for use by mental health researchers and clinicians.
+First published in 1952 by the American Psychiatric Association, the DSM describes and categorizes mental disorders for use by mental health researchers and clinicians.
 The DSM has undergone several revisions since then.
-At the time of this writing, the most current version is the DSM-IV-Text Revision (DSM-IV-TR, 2000), which includes the latest research and statistical information regarding psychiatric disorders.
+At the time of this writing, the most recent version is the DSM-5 (APA 2013).
+DSM-5 includes the latest research and statistical information regarding psychiatric disorders.

-As mentioned previously, anxiety disorders are fairly common.
-According to the National Institute of Mental Health (NIMH, 2008), approximately 40 million American adults (i.e., 18.1 %) have an anxiety disorder in a given year, with their first episode occurring before the age of 21.5.
-This prevalence rate is really quite astonishing: roughly one in five persons will have experienced an anxiety disorder during that year.
-The most commonly occurring anxiety disorders are Social and Specific Phobias, followed by PTSD, GAD, Panic Disorder, and OCD (in descending order of prevalence).
+Anxiety disorders are fairly common.
+According to the National Institute of Mental Health (NIMH, 2008), approximately 40 million American adults (i.e., 18.1 %) have an anxiety disorder in a given year.
+On average, the first episode occurs before the age of 21.5.
+This prevalence rate is really quite astonishing.
+Roughly one in five persons will have experienced an anxiety disorder during that year.
+The most commonly occurring anxiety disorders are Social Anxiety Disorders and Specific Phobias.

-To be diagnosed with a mental disorder, such as an anxiety disorder, the DSM states the symptoms must cause a person significant distress or impairment.
-Therefore, just because someone is experiencing some symptoms of anxiety, it does not mean they meet the requirements for a mental disorder unless their symptoms are highly distressing to them, and/or cause significant problems in their social or occupational functioning.
-We begin to consider the possibility of a disorder when someone's symptoms start to interfere with their ability to have meaningful social relationships, and/or when their symptoms cause problems or difficulties at work or at school.
+In order to be diagnosed with an anxiety disorder, the DSM criteria require that symptoms must cause a person significant distress or impairment.
+Therefore, just because someone is experiencing some symptoms of anxiety, it does not mean they meet the requirements for a mental disorder unless their symptoms are highly distressing to them, and/or cause significant problems in their functioning.

-The DSM establishes a symptom criteria set for each disorder and establishes certain number of symptoms, from that set, that must be met in order to be diagnosed with an anxiety disorder.
-Because it is not necessary to have every symptom in the criteria set, people with the same disorder may not necessarily have the exact same set of symptoms.
-For instance, someone might experience chest pain as their primary symptom of a panic attack, while another person may feel lightheaded.
-Both of these symptoms are part of the set of symptoms for panic attack.
+The DSM establishes a symptom criteria set for each disorder.
+From this symptom set a certain number of symptoms must be met for diagnosis.
+Because it is not necessary to have every symptom in the criteria set, people with the same disorder may not have the exact same set of symptoms.
+For instance, someone might experience chest pain as the primary symptom of a panic attack.
+Another person may feel lightheaded.
+Both of these symptoms are part of the set of symptoms for panic attack (see next section).